crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 Feel free to modify the error handling section of each stored procedure according to your application's error handling needs.

+## SQL Script

+An SQL script is written into the code for practice.

 ## Contributing

 Thank you for considering contributing to the Database For Titan Equipment Repair project!
 We welcome any contributions that help improve the database and enhance its functionalities.
 To ensure a smooth collaboration, please review the guidelines outlined in the [Contributing](CONTRIBUTING.md) file.